HuntCoinDeveloper/huntcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [BitcoinTalk](https://huntcointalk.org/) forums, in the [Development & Technical Discussion board](https://huntcointalk.org/index.php?board=6.0).
+* Discuss on the [HuntcoinTalk](https://huntcointalk.org/) forums, in the [Development & Technical Discussion board](https://huntcointalk.org/index.php?board=6.0).
 * Discuss project-specific development on #huntcoin-core-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=huntcoin-core-dev).
-* Discuss general Bitcoin development on #huntcoin-dev on Freenode.
+* Discuss general Huntcoin development on #huntcoin-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=huntcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)